atzori/atzori.github.io/index.md

 <!-- Co-Chair of the Workshop and Special Session Committee, 2017 IEEE International Conference on Semantic Computing. -->

 PC Member for a number of International Conferences and Workshops, including:
+ - PC Member of [SIGIR 2025](https://sigir2025.dei.unipd.it/), the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval, _Resource and Reproducibility Track_, July 13-18, 2025 | Padua, Italy
  - PC Member of [LLM-SOA at CAiSE 2025](https://dbwis.gitlab.io/llm-soa/), 1st Workshop on Large Language Models for Service-Oriented Architectures and Systems Design to be held in conjunction with CAiSE 2025 - 37th International Conference on Advanced Information Systems Engineering, June 16-20, 2025 - Vienna, Austria)
  - PC Member of [ESWC 2025](https://2025.eswc-conferences.org/), Research track, Slovenia, June 1-5, 2025
  - Member of the Review Board for PVLDB Volume 18 for the [VLDB 2025](https://www.vldb.org/2025/), 51st International Conference on Very Large Data BasesLondon, United Kingdom - August 28 to September 1, 2025